bobheadxi/bobheadxi.github.io/content/_posts/2018-11-1-workshop-docker.md

 description: I gave an intro to Docker workshop!
 ---

-So on this day I gave a big "Developer's Guide to Docker" workshop at my school, UBC!
+So today day I gave a big "Developer's Guide to Docker" workshop at my university!
 The goal was to introduce the concept of containerized services, how they are leveraged in industry, and how small-scale projects can take advantage of Docker during development.

 A lot of fun, though I always look a bit strange when presenting. :sweat_smile:

 Links to various bits of the workshop: